-The Family Practice oncology role is flexible, allowing physicians to function in primary or tertiary care settings.
+The Family Practice oncology role is varied, with physicians practicing in many different primary or tertiary care settings.
 PGY3 oncology trained physicians have the skills to function as key members of an oncology team within the hospital setting or cancer clinic, or to act as a resource for their family practice, supervising chemotherapy administration in outreach centres and providing survivorship care.

 Family Practice Oncology

-Family physicians have long played a role in screening and diagnosing cancers, but have traditionally had little to do with the active management of cancers or survivorship care.
-Family physicians tend to receive minimal training in oncology, and feel ill-equipped to take on these roles.
-Increased uptake and efficacy of screening programs, coupled with an aging population and increasing five year relative survival rates, has resulted in a growing need for physicians skilled in the care of oncology patients.
+One out of every two Canadians will be diagnosed with cancer during their lifetime, and one in four will die from cancer.
+Family physicians have long played a role in cancer screening and diagnosis, but have traditionally had little to do with the active management of cancers or survivorship care.
+Family physicians tend to receive minimal training in oncology, and feel ill-equipped to support their patients undergoing cancer treatment.
+Our aging population and improved five-year survival rates have resulted in a growing need for physicians skilled in the care of oncology patients and cancer survivors.
 Cancer clinics throughout Canada are relying on family physicians to step into this care gap by involving more family physicians in acute and follow-up care of oncology patients.
+The FP-Oncology PGY 3 program is designed to prepare you for this exciting job.

 Goals and Objectives